Martin Lewis biography

 Before the EU referendum, many polls named Martin as the UK's most trusted voice, and by the end of the campaign he was the only person still trusted by supporters of both sides.
 His How to vote in the EU referendum guide was read over one million times.

-Martin is a member of the Financial Inclusion Policy Forum, is an emeritus governor of his former university, the London School of Economics (LSE) and has an honorary fellowship in journalism from the Cardiff University School of Journalism (where he studied his journalism postgraduate).
-Plus, he has honorary doctorates from the Open University, Chester University and Leeds Beckett.
+Martin is an emeritus governor of his former university, the London School of Economics (LSE), and has an honorary fellowship in journalism from Cardiff University's School of Journalism (where he studied his journalism postgraduate).
+Plus he has honorary doctorates from the Open University, Chester University and Leeds Beckett.

 Martin's main book, written earlier in his career, The Money Diet, twice topped the Amazon bestsellers' list.
 He is also editor of Thrifty Ways, a book written of the wisdom of the MSE Forum, and Three Lessons.

-Martin is an athletics stats nerd, and always wanted to be a commentator as a teenager.
+An athletics stats nerd, Martin always wanted to be a commentator as a teenager.
 In 2016, he fulfilled a lifelong ambition and started in-field presenting at major athletics events, including the Olympic trials and the London Anniversary Games, culminating in the London World Athletics Championships 2017 – where he got to run the 100 metres in front of 60,000 fans just before Usain Bolt (though in a slightly slower time).

-He was a Celebrity Mastermind champion in 2012, won £150,000 on Celebrity Millionaire (which he donated to Citizens Advice) and captained the LSE team (which tragically lost on a tie-break) in Celebrity University Challenge 2015.
+Martin was a Celebrity Mastermind champion in 2012, won £150,000 on Celebrity Millionaire (which he donated to Citizens Advice), captained the LSE team (which tragically lost on a tie-break) in Celebrity University Challenge 2015, and won his week on House of Games in 2021.

-In 2009 he even had his own one-man West End show, MoneySaving Live, and a featuring credit in a Top 40 chart hit, I Fought The Lloyds.
+In 2009 he even had his own one-man West End show, MoneySaving Live, a featuring credit in a Top 40 chart hit, I Fought The Lloyds, and in 2019, for a one-off performance of All Star Musicals on ITV, even donned a technicolour dreamcoat to sing as Joseph.
+Then to cap it all a Christmas number 1, with Food Aid in 2022 (yes you did read that right).

 What did Martin Lewis do before MoneySaving?